 Best Practices for Post-Operative Pain Block Reporting

-The compliant reporting of peripheral nerve blocks for treatment of postoperative pain can bring additional facility reimbursement, but complex reporting guidelines and inconsistent payer reimbursement creates challenges.
+The compliant reporting of peripheral nerve blocks for treatment of post-operative pain can bring additional facility reimbursement, but complex reporting guidelines and inconsistent payer reimbursement creates challenges.
 This blog post reviews the most common reporting challenges and provides guidance for ASCs.

 Facility Payment for Surgical Anesthesia and Post-Operative Pain Blocks